Introduction to broadcasts

 API-triggered broadcasts provide a way to send a one-to-many campaign on demand.
 It may help to think of API-triggered broadcasts like event-triggered campaigns, except the event comes from your backend integration and represents a group of people.
 For example, you might use an API-triggered broadcast to:

-- Send news alerts to a group of people interested in a specific topic
+- Send news alerts to a group of people interested in a specific topic.

-- Alert users interested in an event when tickets go on sale
+- Alert users interested in an event when tickets go on sale.

-- Alert students when registration opens for a new online class
+- Alert students when registration opens for a new online class.

-When you trigger a broadcast, you can set a custom set of recipients and custom data that you reference in your campaign with liquidA syntax that supports variables, letting you personalize messages for your audience.
+Unlike a newsletter, you can reference trigger data in your API-triggered broadcasts with liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}

 ..